carlisia/dotfiles/README.md

 stow -vv tmux --target=$HOME
 ```

-Optional: entering the alias `dev` will automatically create a persistent `tmux` session with boot up tmux.
+Optional: entering the alias `dev` will start a tmux session with some pre-configured windows and panes setup.
 It will look like the screenshot in the [Terminal windows](#Terminalwindows) section.
-This `dev` alias points to [a bourne script](other-configs/scripts/tmux-scripts) and it is being set in the [fish config](fish/.config/fish/config.fish) file.
+This `dev` alias points to [a bourne script](other-configs/scripts/tmux-scripts) and the alias is being set in the [fish config](fish/.config/fish/config.fish) file.

 Note: Eventually these tmux scrips will be moved into `fish` functions.